Dan-Cao/hack-night/2022_12_super_bomber_elf/README.md

 * Also adds colours and symbols for improved readability

 [a5.py](a5.py) - list player scores and add differentiating symbols for each player

+[a6.py](a6.py) - prevent input queuing by separating game and network loops

+* Achieved by making the client async

+[a7.py](a7.py) - indicate when there is something else active under the player